 Clifton Park is a suburban town in Saratoga County, New York, United States.
 According to the United States Census Bureau, the 2020 population was 38,209 and is approximately 50 square miles in size.

 The name is derived from an early land patent.
 The town is in the south part of the county and is located approximately 12 miles north of Albany, 7 miles northeast of Schenectady, and 10 miles south of Saratoga Springs.
 Recognized for our outstanding quality of life, smart growth practices, numerous parks, extensive recreation programs, a 15 mile trail network, the Clifton Common sports complex (host to a variety of national, state and regional tournaments), the excellent Shenendehowa School System, an active Clifton Park Senior Community Center and emerging business centers, we are a model growth community.
 Clifton Park has preserved and restored significant historic sites, such as the Grooms Tavern, and has acquired, protected, preserved and purchased development rights on over 1000 acres, balancing our rural roots with innovative residential designs and twenty-first century economic development in New York’s Tech Valley.
 Clifton Park remains true to its motto: “Clifton Park – A Great Place to Live, Work and Play!”

-The Town of Clifton Park will be closed on Monday, January 17, 2022 in observance of Martin Luther King, Jr. Day.
-Normal operating hours will resume on Tuesday, January 18, 2022.
+Town Hall will be closed on Monday, July 4, 2022 in observance of Independence Day.
+Normal business hours will resume on Tuesday, July 5, 2022.

 As part of safety precautions during the Town’s Fourth of July Events, law enforcement and town employees will be enacting road closures and traffic detours at different times of the day and evening.
 A complete list can be found below.